Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Abstract

 \section{Abstract}

-We consider the decay $B\to\ell\ell\ell^{\prime}\nu$, taking into account the leading $1/m_b$ and $q^2$ corrections calculated in the QCD factorization framework as well as the soft corrections calculated employing dispersion relations and quark-hadron duality.
-We extend the existing results for the radiative decay $B\to\gamma\ell\nu$ to the case of non-zero (but small) $q^2$, the invariant mass squared of the dilepton pair $\ell^+\ell^-$.
-This restricts us to the case $\ell\neq\ell'$ as otherwise the same sign $\ell$ and $\ell'$ cannot be distinguished.
-We further study the sensitivity of the results to the leading moment of the $B$-meson distribution amplitude and discuss the potential to extract this quantity at LHCb and the Belle II experiment.
+We consider the decay $B\to\ell\ell\ell^{\prime}\nu$ in QCD factorization for the case of non-zero (but small) $q^2$, taking into account leading power contributions at NLL in $\mathcal{O}(\alpha_s)$ and next-to-leading power corrections at $\mathcal{O}(\alpha_s^0)$.
+We further incorporate soft contributions obtained from light-cone sum rules, extrapolated from the Euclidean to physical region using once-subtracted dispersion relations.
+We restrict ourselves to the case $\ell\neq\ell'$ as otherwise the same sign $\ell$ and $\ell'$ cannot be distinguished.
+We study the sensitivity of the results to the leading moment of the $B$-meson distribution amplitude and discuss the potential to extract this quantity at LHCb and the Belle II experiment.